-Do you need a bookkeeper or an FD?
+Do you need a bookkeeper or an CFO?

 As a business owner, it can be challenging trying to figure out the next hire to take your business to the next level.
 Often, business owners wear multiple hats, balancing all the responsibilities of running a business with no time to invest in the future of the company.
-At The Finance People, we often find that businesses come to us thinking they need a part-time Finance Director, but following an audit and consultation, we conclude they actually need a bookkeeper - and vice versa.
-There can be a lot of crossover between different roles within a finance team and this can be confusing, that is why in this blog we will take a look at whether you need a bookkeeper or a Finance Director (FD).
+At The Finance People, we often find that businesses come to us thinking they need a fractional CFO, but following an audit and consultation, we conclude they need a bookkeeper - and vice versa.
+There can be a lot of crossover between different roles within a finance team, and this can be confusing, that is why, in this blog, we will take a look at whether you need a bookkeeper or a CFO.

-Whereas, a Financial Director (FD) is the individual taking lead of the finance team within your business, usually reporting to the directors or CEO.
-A FD has a wide company view that puts them in a position to offer financial and business advice, as well as being responsible for strategic planning, negotiating contracts and managing investor relationships.
+Whereas a CFO is an individual taking the lead of the finance team within your business, usually reporting to the directors or CEO.
+A CFO has a wide company view that puts them in a position to offer financial and business advice, as well as being responsible for strategic planning, negotiating contracts and managing investor relationships.

-In this blog we will take a look at the key differences between the roles to assist you with deciding whether your business needs a bookkeeper or an FD.
+In this blog, we will take a look at the key differences between the roles to assist you with deciding whether your business needs a bookkeeper or a CFO.

 The Role of a Bookkeeper

-As we have discovered, a bookkeeper is a member of accounting staff that is tasked with maintaining detailed records of a businesses financial transactions.
-A bookkeeper differs from an accountant, as accountants will use the information collated by bookkeepers in order to create reports and advise a business on trends and forecasts.
-However, in some cases bookkeepers may share some responsibilities with an accountant, such as tax returns or preparation of annual reports.
-Traditionally, a bookkeepers sole responsiblity is to carefully document all financial transactions in a ledger.
-But, some businesses do choose to involve their bookkeeper in strategy development.
+As we have discovered, a bookkeeper is a member of the accounting staff who is tasked with maintaining detailed records of a business’s financial transactions.
+A bookkeeper differs from an accountant, as accountants will use the information collated by bookkeepers to create reports and advise a business on trends and forecasts.
+However, in some cases, bookkeepers may share some responsibilities with an accountant, such as tax returns or preparation of annual reports.
+Traditionally, a bookkeeper’s sole responsibility is to carefully document all financial transactions in a ledger.
+However, some businesses do choose to involve their bookkeeper in strategy development.
 The core responsibilities of a bookkeeper are:

 • Collating financial transactions on software such as Xero or Quickbooks.